-Hoping to become more familiar with Singapore’s vibrant ethnic cultures and traditions?
-Check out our full guide to the biggest cultural festivals in Singapore, from Chinese New Year to Vesak Day – with dates and highlights.
+Hoping to become more familiar with Singapore’s different ethnic cultures and traditions?
+Check out our full guide to the main cultural festivals in Singapore, from Chinese New Year and Deepavali to Thaipusam and Vesak Day.
+We’ve included dates and also some key highlights.

 Thaipusam

-Overly squeamish folks might shy away from this Hindu festival.
-In Little India, along Serangoon Road and Tank Road, the large procession sees brave devotees carry spiked kavadis (portable altars) that pierce through their torsos as a tribute to Lord Subramaniam, the protector.
+Overly squeamish folks might shy away from this Hindu cultural festival!
+In Little India, along Serangoon Road and Tank Road, the large procession sees brave devotees carry spiked kavadis (portable altars) that pierce through their torsos.
+This is a tribute to Lord Subramaniam, the protector.
 To prepare for such a gruelling feat, they pray and fast up to 48 days before.
 On the less extreme end, devotees can also be seen carrying simple wooden kavadis or pots of milk.

 Vesak Day